Framed motivic $\Gamma$-spaces: Abstract

 \section{Abstract}

 We combine several mini miracles to achieve an elementary understanding of infinite loop spaces and very effective spectra in the algebro-geometric setting of motivic homotopy theory.
-Our approach combines $\Gamma$-spaces and framed correspondences into the concept of framed motivic $\Gamma$-spaces; these are continuous or enriched functors of two variables that take values in motivic spaces and are equipped with a framing.
+Our approach combines $\Gamma$-spaces and Voevodsky's framed correspondences into the concept of framed motivic $\Gamma$-spaces; these are continuous or enriched functors of two variables that take values in framed motivic spaces.
 We craft proofs of our main results by imposing further axioms on framed motivic $\Gamma$-spaces such as a Segal condition for simplicial Nisnevich sheaves, cancellation, ${\bb A}^{1}$- and $\sigma$-invariance, Nisnevich excision, Suslin contractibility, and grouplikeness.
 This adds to the discussion in the literature on coexisting points of view on the ${\bb A}^{1}$-homotopy theory of algebraic varieties.